 We have been drafting an increasing number of contracts for foreign companies licensing their concept or technology for use in China.
 In the old days, this type of licensing was primarily in the industrial sector.
-These days, most of our work has involved licensing agreements in the services sector in China.
-Much of this licensing is for operations in China prohibited to foreign companies, such as publishing, media, telecom, insurance and finance.
-Most of these foreign companies are choosing to license, rather than to participate in a China Joint Venture.
+These days, much of our work has involved licensing agreements for companies that want to capture China business without having to actually go there.

 This post describes the negotiating tactics my law firm’s China lawyers so often see from the Chinese side and sets forth how foreign companies can counter those tactics.

 The Chinese government is internally conflicted on how to treat this new form of licensing.
 In industrial sector licensing, the Chinese government is eager for the technology transfer to occur.
 The same is not true in the service sector.
 On the one hand, the Chinese government formally welcomes the transfer of Western expertise in the service sector.
 On the other hand, the Chinese government fears foreign participation in China’s service sector will lead to unacceptable control of the Chinese system.

 This ambivalence is mirrored by many of the potential licensees our law firm deals with in the service sector.
 Industrial licensees bargain hard, but the bargaining is similar to any commercial negotiation.
 In the service sector, we are finding the Chinese side works to strike a much harder deal.
 This often surprises our clients, since they expect the service side to be softer than the industrial.